tidepool-org/tidepool-org.github.io/_docs/data-model/v1/basal.md

 These fields are a subset of those from a scheduled basal.
 The `duration` is optional, but *should* be provided if there is some mechanism that will turn the pump back on automatically after some elapsed period of time.

 The `suppressed` field represents any basals that this suspend event is suppressing.
 The pump should make an effort to try to emit events whenever there is a change in the actual basal that would have been delivered if the suspension weren't in operation.
-This is not always possible, however, and in cases where it is not possible, it is acceptable to send a suspended event without a `suppressed` field.
+This may not always be possible, however, and in cases where it is not possible, it is acceptable to send a suspended event without a `suppressed` field.

 ### Temp